Yuchen588/CANVAS/README.md

 ### 🧠 Acknowledgements

 We thank the developers of core tools and libraries including CODEX, Seurat, and PyTorch.\
-This work was supported by the NIH, NSF, and institutional funding from Stanford University.
+This work was supported by funding from the National Institutes of Health (NIH).